ikulan/ChildCareMap.ca/README.md

 ### Tech Stack

-- **Front-end**
-  The front-end of the web application is built with TypeScript, React, TailwindCSS, and Mapbox as the Map API.
+- **Front-end:** The front-end of the web application is built with TypeScript, React, TailwindCSS, and Mapbox as the Map API.
   - [View the Front-end Codebase](/frontend/README.md)

-- **Back-end**
-  TBD
+- **Back-end:** TBD

-- **Deployment / Hosting**
-  All services are currently hosted on AWS:
+- **Hosting:** All services are currently hosted on AWS:
   - **CDN:** CloudFront
   - **Website Hosting:** S3
   - **DNS:** Route 53

 ![Illustration of AWS static website hosting using S3 and CloudFront](/misc/aws_static_website_hosting_s3_cloudfront.webp)

+- **CI/CD**
+  - **GitHub Actions:** I have integrated **GitHub Actions** with **AWS** to automate production deployments.
+When a release tag is created, a GitHub Actions workflow is triggered to build the front-end app, upload it to the AWS S3 bucket, and invalidate the CloudFront distribution.

 ### TODO

 - **Front-end**
-  - Complete display for all cities.
   - Implement data filtering functionality.
   - Add new features, such as:
     - Links to inspection reports.